Winter Hospitality work in The Rockies

 You can also save money on this programme, knowing that you will have a ski pass ready to go before you leave home, saving you the expense of buying a pass when in The Rockies.

-If you are flying from the UK we will see you and your group off at Heathrow airport.
+As an ATOL Bonded company, Oyster can book flights for you to Canada.
+If you are on the Oyster flight from the UK, we will see you and your group off at Heathrow airport.
 Arjun will be waiting at Calgary airport to collect you and drive you the 90 minutes up into the Rockies.
 He will help you to settle into your accommodation upon your arrival in the resort.
-The next day, he Arjun will help you to arrange your Social Insurance Number and bank account before showing you where to buy skis/passes and where the grocery store and medical centre are located.
+The next day, Arjun will help you to arrange your Social Insurance Number and bank account before showing you where to buy skis, pick up your pass and where the grocery store and medical centre are located.

-If you are travelling from outside the UK we will arrange for you to meet up with your group on arrival in Canada.
+If you are travelling from outside the UK, or arranging your own flights, we will arrange for you to meet up with your group on arrival in Canada.

 What is provided